-Reset the pointer to zero.
+Reset the pointer to 0.

 Repeat these steps 3 times.
 You will know your child has used the PFM correctly when the numbers from all 3 tries are close together.

-The highest of the 3 readings is your child's "peak flow."
+The highest of the 3 readings is your child's peak flow.

 What are peak flow zones?

 Peak flow zones are used to show how well your child's asthma is controlled.
 These zones are different for each person.
-Your child's provider will help determine your child's peak flow zones.
+Your child's healthcare provider will help determine your child's peak flow zones.
 The peak flow zones include:

-Avoid asthma triggers.
+Stay away from asthma triggers.

 Use controller medicines every day.